system-zero/system-zero/data/docs/la.md

   # String literals are enclosed within double quotes.
 A double quote can be
   # included in the string, but it needs to be escaped by a backslash.
-  var iamastring = "I start with a double quote ('\") and end up with a double
-                    quote ('\").
-I can interpret backslash escapes, such as new lines \n, tabs \t, backspace \b, to ring a bell \a, linefeed \n, vertical tab \v, carriage return \r, to escape \e or the backslash itself \\\\.
+  var iamastring = "I start with a double quote ('\") and end up with a double quote ('\").
+I can interpret backslash escapes, such as new line \n tab\t back feed \b ring a bell \a, form feed \n, vertical tab \v, carriage return \r, escape \e or the backslash itself \\\\.
-Probably will be a very messy output."
+Probably this will be a very messy output."

-  # You can access a string by using indices, like in C and has byte semantics
+  # You can access a string by using indices like in.
+And again like C it has
-  # again like C.
+  # byte semantics, that means it points to the the underlying byte.

   var la = "la"
   println (la[0] == 'l') # => 1